-1. Setting a Compliance Committee
+1. Setting up the Compliance Committee

 •Revised Shindengen Group Guideline for Action

-In FY 2017, the Compliance Committee Secretariat supported the establishment of compliance programs at overseas group companies, and the development of regulations, etc. for each group company.
+In FY2017, the Compliance Committee Secretariat supported the establishment of compliance programs at overseas Group companies and the development of regulations, etc., for each Group company.
 The subject activities were almost completed.

 •Bribery Prevention Actions

 In FY2016, as with the competition law, the working team set up anti-bribery provisions and prepared operational manuals, etc.

 In FY2017, we implemented the same support as for the competition law, and the classifications, etc., of overseas group companies were upgraded.
 We also conducted in-house training on bribery regulation in the United States, the United Kingdom and China for the sales department.

 •Initiatives for the Personal Information Protection Law

 With the enforcement of Japan’s revised Personal Information Protection Law, we created a new working team, mapped personal data and developed regulations, etc.

 Based on the enforcement of the EU General Data Protection Rule (GDPR), the Secretariat and the European subsidiary (Shindengen UK) are working together to grasp the contents of laws, regulations and guidelines while seeking advice from experts and have implemented practical measures, such as the data mapping of Shindengen UK.
 In addition, when personal data gleaned in the European Economic Area (EEA) is transferred to a Group sales subsidiary operating outside Japan, we have made it a rule to require that said subsidiary sign a contract containing Shindengen Group standard contract clauses (SCC) aimed at sufficiently safeguarding personal data as required by the GDPR.